 What about recovery?

 3-4 months: Most people are pain free and feel that their grip strength is normal.
 Improvements in strength and sensation depend on the how severely the nerve was injured before surgery.
-Recovery of damaged nerves can occur for up to 2 years.
+Recovery of a severely compressed nerve can take up to 2 years.